 Today I’m sharing tips on combining cultures and highlighting a couple’s unique identity through multicultural wedding stationery.

-First discuss with your families which traditions they consider the most important to include.
-Then weave these traditions and elements that are meaningful to you into your wedding stationery.
+First you should discuss with your families which traditions they consider the most important to include, then weave the traditions and elements that are meaningful to you into your wedding stationery.

 Create a Theme